 Note: In our research for this guide, we discovered a lot of inconsistencies in addresses and place names.
 Sometimes locations are spelled as separate words, while in other contexts they’re linked together (sometimes with new or missing letters).
-This is apparently quite normal in Thailand.
-The locations on the map are accurate, but be sure to double check if you’re going somewhere else; Google Maps doesn’t always have updated information.
+We're told this is quite normal in Thailand.
+The locations on the map are accurate, but be sure to double-check if you’re going somewhere else; Google Maps doesn’t always have updated information.

 Local travel & public transport

 Tuk-tuks and taxis are everywhere, but they can be scammy as hell.
-The city is congested and drivers often lead double lives as scammers, so it’s better to use public transport when you can.
+So be firm when it comes to destination and price, or use public transport when you can.
 Taxis and tuk-tuks are okay in a pinch; they’re always happy to pick up a “farang” (local slang for “foreigner”) because they think they can charge you more.
 Negotiate the price before leaving, or make sure the meter is on and running the whole time.
 Note that a typical fare from the airport to the center is around ฿450, so don’t pay more than that; a typical (relatively short) trip should be around ฿30-100 for a taxi, ฿70-200 for a tuk-tuk.
-(Yes, tuk-tuks are usually more expensive - read more about scams and how to avoid them here.)
+Yes, tuk-tuks are usually more expensive.

 BTS Skytrain is the city’s metro system.
 It’s fast, cheap and clean.
 The only drawbacks: routes are limited and it stops running around midnight.
 The nearest metro stations to the conference are Siam and Chit Lom.
 You can find a full map and plan your trips on the official BTS website.